 As Responsible Employees, all faculty, staff, and administrators of the University community (except those noted above) are not considered confidential resources and are required to report incidents of sexual misconduct to the University Title IX Coordinator.
 The University will work with complainants to protect their privacy by sharing information with only those who need to know to ensure that USI can respond and assist.
-For a full list of resources, support opportunities, and reporting options, contact Chelsea Keaton, the University Title IX Coordinator, at 812-464-1703 or Dameion Doss, Deputy Title IX Coordinator, at 812 464-1835.
-Additionally, you may email the office at title.IX@usi.edu or stop by the Title IX office located in the Wright Administration Building, Forum Wing, Suite 171.
+For a full list of resources, support opportunities, and reporting options, contact Chelsea Givens, the University Title IX Coordinator, at 812-464-1703.
+You may email the office at titleIX@usi.edu or stop by the Title IX office located in the Wright Administration Building, Forum Wing, Suite 171.